 MA students at the Graduate School of Arts & Sciences who wish to remain in student housing must have their requests approved by the school.

 An extension of lease form will be sent to you shortly before your actual lease expires.
 Residents are responsible for the rent throughout the term of their lease, including the summer months.
 If you expect to be out of town for 30 days or more for the summer or winter break, you may wish to make arrangements to sublet your apartment for this period.
 Please visit the Subletting section.
 Questions regarding your lease or lease extension should be addressed to a representative of the Leasing Department at (212) 854-9300.
 Please indicate whether you are billed monthly (lease) or by term (contract) so that we may direct your call accordingly.

 University housing contracts are given for all dormitory-style rooms and certain predetermined student apartments.
 Contracts are billed in full by term to a Student Financial Services (SFS) account.
-All student contracts expire on May 31.
-Students who are eligible to remain in housing will receive a contract renewal commencing June 1st with a standard rent increase, provided that the tenant remains in compliance with the terms and conditions of the contract.
+All student contracts expire on May 31st.
+Students who are eligible to remain in housing will receive a contract renewal commencing June 1st with a standard annual increase, provided that the tenant remains in compliance with the terms and conditions of the contract.

 If you have questions regarding your continuing housing eligibility please contact the Housing Liaison for your School.